James Merrill: A Different Person

 Merrill's partner of three decades was David Jackson, a writer and artist.
 Merrill and Jackson met in New York City after a performance of Merrill's play The Bait at the Comedy Club in 1953.
 (Poet Dylan Thomas and playwright Arthur Miller walked out of the performance.)
-Together, Jackson and Merrill moved to Stonington, Connecticut in 1955, purchasing a property at 107 Water Street (now the site of writer-in-residency program, the James Merrill House, sponsored by the Stonington Village Improvement Association in Stonington Borough).
+Together, Jackson and Merrill moved to Stonington, Connecticut in 1955, purchasing a property at 107 Water Street (now the site of writer-in-residency program, the James Merrill House, which until 2024 was sponsored by the Stonington Village Improvement Association in Stonington Borough, and is now part of the James Merrill House Foundation).
 For most of two decades, the couple spent winters in Athens at their home at 44 Athinaion Efivon.
 Greek themes, locales, and characters occupy a prominent position in Merrill's writing.
 In 1979, Merrill and Jackson largely abandoned Greece and began spending part of each year at Jackson's home in Key West, Florida.

 In his 1993 memoir A Different Person, Merrill revealed that he suffered writer's block early in his career and sought psychiatric help to overcome its effects (undergoing analysis with Thomas Detre in Rome).
 "Freedom to be oneself is all very well," he would write.
 "The greater freedom is not to be oneself."
 Merrill painted a candid portrait in his memoir of gay life in the early 1950s, describing friendships and relationships with several men including Dutch poet Hans Lodeizen, Italian journalist Umberto Morra, U.S. writer Claude Fredericks, art dealer Robert Isaacson, David Jackson, and his partner from 1983 onward, actor Peter Hooten.